Paris, France: RVB Books, 2015

 “Brazil has a better attitude to skin colour than other developed nations,” he told The Guardian, “There’s no doubt, because the concept of skin colour difference was recognised very early in their history.
 Now, it even appears on identity documents.
 In France, it is forbidden to define someone by his colour; in Brazil, that’s not the case.
 Everyone can claim his skin colour and be proud.”

-David also worked with the paint manufacturer Sikkens and to industrially produce each of the men’s skin tones.
+The artist also worked with the paint manufacturer Sikkens and to industrially produce each of the men’s skin tones.
 The forty paint cans were displayed alongside the colour chart, and the museum walls were painted with their colours.

 Nuancier is available from the publisher, here, for 28 €.